Arizona Divorce 101 – How does it all work?

 This is where the road begins to fork; The Respondent has 20 days to respond if they live in the same state the petition was filed in and 30 days if they live out of state.

-If the Respondent does nothing, you can, and should, file for a default.
+If the Respondent does nothing, you can, and should, file for default.
 Provided the Respondent has been appropriately served, and they do not respond, your petition will likely be granted in its entirety and the divorce will be done.
 This is subject to some specific rules and requirements (like most of the stuff in this process).

-However if a response is filed, the case will move forward to the next steps.
+However, if a response is filed, the case will move forward to the next steps.

 The 60 Day Waiting Period

 In the state of Arizona, a divorce cannot be granted until at least 60 days have passed since the petitioner served his or her spouse.
 Once this waiting period is over, if both couples agree on the terms of the divorce, or if proceeding by default, then the divorce can be finalized rather quickly.
-However, if the couple cannot agree on the terms, than the case will go to court and a judge will settle the terms.
+However, if the couple cannot agree on the terms then the case will go to court and a judge will settle the terms.

 Curveballs and Detours

-TEMPORARY ORDERS: Because some cases require significant research, negotiation or, in the worst cases full-blown trials, the court can establish “rules” for the in-between times.
-This is done at a “mini-trial” where the court hears evidence and argument and then decides things like: Parenting Time, Child Support, Spousal Maintenance (alimony), who stays in the home, who pays the bills, etc. These rules last until a final agreement, order, or decree is in place.
+TEMPORARY ORDERS: Because some cases require significant research, negotiation, or in the worst cases full-blown trials, the court can establish “rules” for the in-between times.
+This is done at a “mini-trial” where the court hears evidence and argument and then decides things like Parenting Time, Child Support, Spousal Maintenance (alimony), who stays in the home, who pays the bills, etc. These rules last until a final agreement, order, or decree is in place.

-CHILD INTERVIEWS: In some cases it is appropriate to ask the Court to have the child(ren) interviewed to ascertain how they feel about things.
+CHILD INTERVIEWS: In some cases, it is appropriate to ask the Court to have the child(ren) interviewed to ascertain how they feel about things.
 Please note that the Court is not obligated to allow this, and generally decides based on the age and maturity of the specific child.

 In any case where there are minor children involved the Courts generally require that the parties attend mediation to try and work out an agreement on issues specific to legal decision making and parenting time ONLY.
-No agreements are required, but as a general rule the case will go much smoother in the long run if the parties can agree on at least a few things during this process.
-Mediation is done without the lawyers or judge.
+No agreements are required, but as a general rule, the case will go much smoother in the long run if the parties can agree on at least a few things during this process.
+Mediation is done without the lawyers or judges.
 A trained mediator works with the parties in a neutral environment to maximize the potential for agreements to be made.